-- 8. Where the programme leader or nominee, is satisfied that the above conditions have been met, the student will be withdrawn from the examination or assessment and deferred. - 9.
+- 8. Where the programme leader or nominee, is satisfied that the above conditions have been met, the student will be withdrawn from the assessment and deferred. - 9.
 The University aims to process deferral applications by 18.00 on the day before the assessment.
-If a student has not received confirmation of their deferral prior to the examination, they should assume that it has not been granted and should therefore expect to sit the examination or assessment. - 10.
-Where an application for a deferral is received after the deadline, defined as 12.00 noon the working day23 before the date of the examination or assessment, at the latest, a student will be required to submit a mitigating circumstances application.
+If a student has not received confirmation of their deferral prior to the assessment, they should assume that it has not been granted and should therefore expect to sit the assessment. - 10.
+Where an application for a deferral is received after the deadline, defined as 12.00 noon the working day28 before the date of the assessment, at the latest, a student will be required to submit a mitigating circumstances application.
 The Rules on Mitigating Circumstances and Concessions are made in furtherance of the General Academic Regulations as provided in Part H, Section 6 below. - 11.
 Where a condition is enduring, (viz. is lasting for 12 months or more) candidates with learning difficulties and/or disabilities are encouraged to disclose to the Learning Support Office in order to access an agreed and signed Learning Support Agreement which includes recommendations for examination concessions.
-This is required at least one month before the date of the examination to ensure that any reasonable adjustments are considered and accommodated.
+This is required at least one month before the date of the assessment to ensure that any reasonable adjustments are considered and accommodated.
 In all cases evidence from a GP, Doctor or Consultant, Educational Psychologist, specialist Specific Learning Difficulties (SpLD) tutor and/or Needs Assessment Centre report will be required in accordance with the criteria set out in the Learning Support Policy. - 12.
-The programme leader shall keep a record of deferrals granted and make these available to the Examinations Team. - 13.
-Where an examination or single assessment is in two parts, e.g. the Litigation examination on the LPC, a student cannot defer part only of the examination or assessment. - 14.
-A deferral application for particular dates is normally expected to cover all examinations and assessments on those specified dates. - 15.
-Where a student seeks to defer one or more but not all of the diet of examinations or assessments that they would normally be required to take within a single examination or assessment sitting, the student must provide evidence to justify the split of the examination and assessment diet.
-The programme leader or nominee must be satisfied that the integrity of the examination process has not been undermined or that the student has not gained an unfair advantage over other students who have taken the full diet during one period. - 16.
-Students are required to complete their programme in accordance with the time limits set out in Part C, Table 1 of the General Academic Regulations.
-Deferrals do not extend the permitted maximum period for completing an award programme.
+The programme leader shall record the deferrals on the tracker and make these available to the Examinations Team. - 13.
+A student is is required to submit a separate deferral application for each assessment, except where a student is required to take one or more assessments within the same assessment period, in which case one deferral application can cover multiple assessments. - 14.
+Where an examination or single assessment is in two parts, e.g. the Litigation examination on the LPC, a student cannot defer only part of the assessment. - 15.
+A student is expected to complete their programme in accordance with the time limits of their expected programme end date29.
+Where a deferral extends the assessment period beyond the expected programme end date, the maximum period within which assessments can be taken is 12 months from the programme end date.
+Where a subsequent deferral application would extend the assessment period beyond 12 months, the deferral cannot be granted and a student must be referred to a Fitness to Study Review. - 16.
+Students making an application for two resit deferrals of the same assessment will be referred to a Fitness to Study Review, see Part G, Section 6.

-23 A working day is defined as Monday to Friday, excluding weekends and public holidays.
+28 A working day is defined as Monday to Friday, excluding weekends and public holidays.